The rules for the birdman rally were simple:

 The first (and only) successful birdman entered the competition six times before he made the distance.
 Each entry required investment and effort, learning and refining the design until it became good enough.

 It is unlikely the $20,000 victory prize would have covered all of that cumulative investment.

 However the competitor was an engineer, who took the prize money and used it to finance his migration to United States where he went on to establish a successful engineering firm.

 How many potential clients spoke to him initially because they were curious about his birdman rally fame?
 It is impossible to quantify, but no doubt he would have had some entertaining stories that helped open doors.

 As you can see “enough” is a subjective judgement, with each person arriving at a different answer that will hopefully be right for them.

 In the case of the birdman rally, an entrant like the drunk fairy, who just wanted to have a laugh and entertain the crowd achieved enough.

-A serious competitor who was determined to make the distance, but failed to, did not achieve enough to be content with the efforts.
+A serious competitor who was determined to make the distance, but failed to, did not achieve enough to be content with their efforts.
 Their investment or execution proved inadequate, unwise, or some combination of the two.

-A winning entrant, with the goal of just making the distance for less than the prize money achieved enough the moment they cleared the 50-metre mark.
+A winning entrant, with the goal of just making the distance for less than the prize money, achieved enough the moment they cleared the 50-metre mark.

 Those other successful birdmen who invested more than the value of the prize, or who failed to realise the fringe benefits they expected to be associated with a win (fame, endorsements, etc) would be left wishing for more.